Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 If you didn't ask for a Foldscope, don't worry.
 You can still complete the problem set question without one.

-Build and bring your Foldscope to class on Monday and make sure to remember your answer to the Self-Assessment.
+Make sure to remember your answer to the Self-Assessment.
-Note: In previous years, this would take students between 30'-40'.
 ___________________________________________________________________________________________________
 ## Preclass for Wednesday